ascholerChemeketa/cs160Reader/_sources/OperatingSystems/VirtualMemory.rst

 .. mchoice:: virtual_memory1
-    :answer_a: 0
+    :answer_a: 8
-    :answer_b: 1
+    :answer_b: 6
-    :answer_c: 2
+    :answer_c: 3
     :answer_d: It would need to be brought in from the hard drive
-    :correct: c
+    :correct: a
-    :feedback_a: That is currently mapped to virtual address 2
+    :feedback_a:
-    :feedback_b: The block containing virtual address 0 and 1 is mapped to RAM starting at address 1.
-That means virtual address 0 would match with physical address 1.
+    :feedback_b: That currently contains "B1", we are looking for "A6"
-    :feedback_c:
+    :feedback_c: That currently contains "A1", we are looking for "A6"
-    :feedback_d: Virtual addresses 0 and 1 are currently in RAM
+    :feedback_d: "A6" is currently available in RAM

-    In the diagram above, a program asks for the data at address 1 (virtual address), what physical address would the computer actually access?
+    In the diagram above, at step 5, Program A asks for "memory location 6".
+Where in physical memory will that be found?

 .. mchoice:: virtual_memory2
     :answer_a: 0
-    :answer_b: 3
+    :answer_b: 5
     :answer_c: 7
     :answer_d: It would need to be brought in from the hard drive
     :correct: d
-    :feedback_a: That is currently mapped to virtual address 2
+    :feedback_a: That currently contains "B2", we are looking for "B5"
-    :feedback_b: Physical address 3 is being used by some other program
+    :feedback_b: That currently contains "B8", we are looking for "B5"
-    :feedback_c: Physical addresses 7-9 are mapped to the virtual addresses 8-10
+    :feedback_c: That currently contains "A5", we are looking for "B5"
     :feedback_d:

-    In the diagram above, a program asks for the data at address 7 (virtual address), what physical address would the computer actually access?
+    In the diagram above, at step 5, Program B asks for "memory location 5".
+Where in physical memory will that be found?